 - You will need to be on the GP Specialty Trainee (GPST) scheme for the whole duration of your visiting lecturer post.

 - You will be required to attend an induction day in September of the year you start.
-This typically lasts half a day.
+This will typically last half a day.